Particular/docs.particular.net/nservicebus/sqlserver/operations-scripting.md

 snippet:sqlserver-create-queues

-### Using the create helper queue methods
+### Creating queues for an endpoint

 To create all queues for a given endpoint name:

+snippet: sqlserver-create-queues-for-endpoint

 snippet:sqlserver-create-queues-endpoint-usage

-To create shared queues:
+### To create shared queues

 snippet:sqlserver-create-queues-shared-usage